alibaba/ChatLearn/docs/en/tutorial/run.md

-For RLHF Training task, you need set the advanced setting as `customPortList=30000-30050,createSvcForAllWorkers=true`.
+For RLHF, DPO, OnlineDPO, GRPO training task, you need set the advanced setting as `customPortList=30000-30050,createSvcForAllWorkers=true`.

 ## Non-PAI-DLC environment